Larisa-Antsifrova/se-school-hw03-testing/README.md

 ```

-### /user/create - Registration of new user
+### /user/create - Registration of a new user

-Endpoint for registering new users.
+Registers new users.

-- Email and password are required.
-Name is optional.
+- Name, email and password are required.
-- If no name is provided, 'Guest' is set as default.
-- Email and password fields are validated.
+- The fields are validated with Joi library.
 - If the email is already in use, the error of conflict is returned.
 - If validation is successful and email is unique, the password is hashed and the new user is saved in database.
 - No authentication token is returned in case verification stage will be added (for example, verification via e-mail).